Avoiding Scalability Collapse by Restricting Concurrency: Generic Concurrency Restriction

 \subsection{Technical Details}

 The auxiliary data structures used by GCR are given in \figref{fig:structures}\footnote{For the clarity of exposition, we assume sequential consistency.
-Our actual implementation uses \code{volatile} keywords and memory fences as well as padding (to avoid false sharing) where necessarily.}.
+Our actual implementation uses memory fences as well as \code{volatile} keywords and padding (to avoid false sharing) where necessarily.}.
 The \code{Node} structure represents a node in the queue of passive threads.
 In addition to the successor and predecessor nodes in the list, the \code{Node} structure contains the \code{event} flag.
 This flag is used to signal a thread when its node moves to the head in the queue.

-The \code{LockType} structure contains the internal lock metadata (passed to the \code{Lock} and \code{Unlock} functions of that lock) and a number of additional fields: \begin{itemize} \item \code{top} and \code{tail} are the pointers to the first and the last nodes in the queue of passive threads, respectively. \item \code{topApproved} is a flag used to signal the passive thread at the top of the queue that it can join the set of active threads. \item \code{numActive} is the counter for the number of active threads. \item \code{numAcqs} is a counter for the number of lock acquisitions.
-It is used to move threads from the passive set to the active set. \end{itemize}
+The \code{LockType} structure contains the internal lock metadata (passed to the \code{Lock} and \code{Unlock} functions of that lock) and a number of additional fields: \begin{itemize} \item \code{top} and \code{tail} are the pointers to the first and the last nodes in the queue of passive threads, respectively. \item \code{topApproved} is a flag used to signal the passive thread at the top of the queue that it can join the set of active threads. \item \code{numActive} is the counter for the number of active threads. \item \code{numAcqs} is the counter for the number of lock acquisitions.
+It is used to move threads from the passive set to the active set, as explained below. \end{itemize}

-In addition to \code{LockType} structure, GCR uses \code{nextLock} (\code{nextUnlock}) function pointer, which is initialized to the \code{Lock} (\code{Unlock}, respectively) function of the underlying lock.
+In addition to the \code{LockType} structure, GCR uses \code{nextLock} (\code{nextUnlock}) function pointer, which is initialized to the \code{Lock} (\code{Unlock}, respectively) function of the underlying lock.
 The initialization code is straightforward (on Linux it can use the \code{dlsym} system call), and thus is not shown.

 The implementation of the GCR's \code{Lock} function is given in \figref{fig:lock}.
 When executing this function, a thread first checks the current number of active threads by reading the \code{numActive} counter (\lineref{lock:3}).
 If this number is at most one, it atomically (using a fetch-and-add (FAA) instruction if available) increments it (\lineref{lock:5}) and continues to the fast path (\lineref{lock:21}).
 Note that the comparison to $1$ in \lineref{lock:3} effectively controls when the concurrency restriction is enabled.
 That is, if we would want to enable concurrency restriction only after detecting that, say, $X$ threads are waiting for the lock, we could use $X+1$ instead (+1 to account for the lock holder).
 Also, we note that the check in \lineref{lock:3} and the increment in \lineref{lock:5} are not mutually atomic, that is, multiple threads can reach \lineref{lock:5} and thus increment the counter stored in \code{numActive} concurrently.
 However, the lack of atomicity may only impact performance (as the underlying lock will become more contended), and not correctness.
 Besides, this should be rare when the system is in the steady state.
 Finally, note that the FAA operation in \lineref{lock:5} is performed by active threads only (rather than all threads), limiting the overhead of this atomic operation on a shared memory location.